PopBlends: Strategies for Conceptual Blending with Large Language Models: Limitations and Future Work

 PopBlends focuses on suggesting images that could be blended, but it does not actually blend them.
 Full automatic blending may or may not be possible, but it is an obvious next goal.
 Text-to-image models like Dall-E \cite{ramesh2021zero} bring the possibility of making final blends based directly on the textual description of the idea.
 However, in our early experiments, Dall-E did not work as well as expected, in particular it did not seem to correctly depict domain-specific objects like TIE fighters, which made the blends lacking in recognizability.
 Even if full automation is not possible, simple machine vision may be able to find replacing objects from the images based on the text descriptions from the connecting words.
 Even a low quality blend may be acceptable to post online, as much of meme culture is made up of low-quality image modification.
 Other systems have shown how an additional round of divergent and convergent thinking can improve image blends ~\cite{VisiFit}.
 Perhaps those approaches could be applied here.

-PopBlends is an automated pipeline that finds connecting concepts and relevant scene images for users based on pop culture and product inputs.
-While users can update the product input by adding relevant words, there is still potential for more interaction.
-For example, users can control the number of results displayed by setting the range of matching similarity, or update GPT-based answers by calling GPT-3 again to see if there is something new, or users can even change the prompt format of GPT themselves to take advantage of more possibilities of the language models.
+According to our study, GPT-based results proved to be helpful to users, but further improvements can be made.
+In the future, we can do more GPT prompt engineering, such as providing examples in the prompts, to make GPT-based results even more accurate.
+Additionally, we could go beyond fully automatic suggestions and add more user interaction.
+For example, we can allow users to call GPT-3 multiple times or provide more contexts when needed.

-PopBlends is designed to help novices as many creativity support systems do (VisiBlends \cite{visiblends}, SymbolFinder\cite{symbolfinder}, MetaMap\cite{metamap}, SOLVENT\cite{solvent}).
-Novices are very important to support in creative tasks because not everyone can spend years in design school to learn creativity approaches.
+PopBlends is designed to help amateurs as many creativity support systems do \cite{visiblends, symbolfinder, metamap, solvent}.
+Amateurs are important to support in creative tasks because not everyone can spend years in design school to learn creativity approaches.
 In the future work, we would like to explore how experts might benefit as well.
-The creativity systems mentioned above have explored this and found they benefit experts as well as novices.
+The creativity systems mentioned above have explored this and found they benefit experts as well as amateurs.
 This is likely because divergent and convergent thinking is mentally demanding due to fundamental cognitive and memory limitations of the human brain, regardless of the level of expertise.
+We would like to release the tool to the wild for further exploration, for example, to see what pop culture and product domains users pick, how useful they find the results, and whether they want the system to be more interactive.